Couples Therapy and Storytelling

 On a more personal level, I’ve always been fascinated by the partners we choose and how we connect, disconnect and reconnect again with those we love.
 I think it helps that relationship distress is not just a textbook theory for me.
 I know what it’s like to live with the trauma of divorce and this has shaped who I am and how I work with couples.

 I have a particular interest in working with business owners, “C-suite” executives and creative people, including high-achieving couples who depend on confidentiality and discretion.
 I know from my own experience how entrepreneurs and creative people are often driven by mind and emotion and why they dance to the beat of a different drum.

 When couples come to therapy, regardless of how successful they may be in their careers, there is a common theme of emptiness and disconnection in the stories they tell.
 I see my role as helping couples discover a deeper sense of compassion for themselves and empathy for each other.
 Ultimately rewriting their scripts to tell a new story based on connection and transformative change.

-- BACP (British Association of Counselling and Psychotherapy)
+- Individual Member of BACP (British Association of Counsellors and Psychotherapists)

 Most couple therapy does not work

 I offer an alternative approach to relationship counselling with a clear direction for change.